-An interview with the designer behind the menu boards on campus
+An insight into the designer behind the menu boards on campus

 Lu’s Deli menu board by Lynzie Horejs